tbrowne5/crisprHAL/README.md

 ```
 Test our TevSpCas9 model with an example SpCas9 dataset of 7821 unique sgRNA target sites from Guo et al. 2018.

-Success here is that the model runs without error, showing that it is installed correctly
+Success here is that the model runs without error, showing that it is installed correctly.

-# 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs: TO DO -- Update this section with new file that allows for multiline fasta (process_fasta.py; doesn't accept multiple sequences anymore though)
+# 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs:

 This will take an input nucleotide fasta file and identify potential sgRNA sequences for evaluation.
 The output
 will be a .csv file containing the predicted guides.
 This can be used as input for the prediction step.

-* **Input Nucleotide File**: Single line fasta-formatted nucleotide input with multiple sequences broken up by ">IDENTIFIER" lines
+* **Input Nucleotide File**: One single-line or multi-line fasta-formatted nucleotide sequence starting with a ">IDENTIFIER"
 * **Output**: 28 nucleotide sequences in a CSV file appropriate as an input to the model

 Composition of the 28 nucleotide inputs: